The art of wet plate collodion (tintype) photography is part chemistry, part improvisation, part psychology and a little bit photography.

 What is wet plate collodion photography?

 Basically, the photographer uses a chemical process to make a piece of glass or metal into a light sensitive piece of "film".
 A large format view camera is used to make a single exposure.
-The exposure requires an absurd amount of light and must be developed immediately.

 The resulting image is magic.
 It is a one-of-a-kind and has no duplicate.
 Any description I write will not do the magic of this process justice.